Slovakia and V4

 The V4 regional cooperation is successfully developing.
 This primarily includes sectoral policies, such as economy, infrastructure, energy, digitization and innovation.
 The cross border cooperation and cultural aspects are also important, especially in the form of scholarship exchanges.
 Important areas of cooperation are the coordination of foreign policy positions and the promotion of common interests in the EU and in relation to the Third Countries or regions.

 V4 cooperation is coordinated by the Ministries of Foreign Affairs and National Visegrad Coordinators.
 The program is based on the program of the Presidency which is approved by the country's presidents at V4 Summits.
-The Visegrad Group is chaired by the Slovak Republic from 1 July 2018 to 30 June 2019.
+The Visegrad Group is chaired by the Czech Republic from 1 July 2019 to 30 June 2020.

 More information about Visegrad Group can be found on the website: www.visegradgroup.eu.